 The Ingestion Phase for the author scales down the whole author deployment.
-This means that the author AEM will be unavailable during the whole ingestion process.
-Please also ensure that no Cloud Manager pipelines are executed while you are running the Ingestion phase.
+It means that the author AEM is unavailable during the whole ingestion process.
+Also ensure that no Cloud Manager pipelines are executed while you are running the Ingestion phase.

 Amazon S3 or

 Azure as the data store on the source AEM system, the data store should be configured so that the blobs stored cannot be deleted (garbage collected).
 This ensures integrity of index data and failure to configure this way may result in failed extractions due to lack of integrity of this index data.

 If you are using custom indexes, you must ensure to configure the custom indexes with